De-stressing SMEs with digital lending offerings

 - In conversation with Shelly Arora to understand the scope of SME and consumer lending in the virtual banking world

-From a product digitalization standpoint, the western world is close to reaching a saturation point, where the digital adoption rate is beginning to decline (currently at 48-49%).
-Whereas, Asia-Pacific’s digital rate is nearly 80-85% with the massive mobile penetration drive since last 5-7 years.
+From a product digitalisation standpoint, the western world is close to reaching a saturation point, where the digital adoption rate is beginning to decline (currently at 48-49%).
+Whereas, Asia Pacific’s digital rate is nearly 80-85% with the massive mobile penetration drive since last 5-7 years.

 - Vast unbanked/underbanked population